dagda1/blog/source/_posts/2017-11-05-accessible-react.markdown

 ## Use a router

-The initial appeal appeal of the SPA was that it negated the need to go to the server to render new content.
+The initial appeal of the SPA was that it negated the need to go to the server to render new content.
+An SPA that does not transition to different views with different urls makes it not a great experience for any decent sized SPA.
 The problem is that a newly server rendered page works great with a screen reader but when you change routes in an SPA, the screen reader does not know that there is new content.

 One solution is to have a container component that checks for changes in the react-router `location` property and focus on an element at the top of the viewport each time the `location` changes.